 Cantrips: Mage Hand, Minor Illusion, Vicious Mockery

-1st Level: Comprehend Languages, Cure Wounds, Dissonant Whispers, Healing Word, Heroism
+1st Level: Comprehend Languages, Cure Wounds, Dissonant Whispers, Healing Word, Shield

-3rd Level: Hypnotic Pattern (Dynamic – can cast as full round for +2 DC; Long Casting Time – triggers 6 initiative counts after I start casting it)
+Hypnotic Pattern – (Dynamic – can cast as full round for +2 DC; Long Casting Time – triggers 6 initiative counts after I start casting it)